dougeby/IntuneDocs/intune/scep-libraries-apis.md

 ms.custom: intune-azure
 ---

-# Integrate with Intune SCEP management solution
+# Use APIs to add third-party CAs for SCEP to Intune

 In Microsoft Intune, you can add third-party certificate authorities (CA), and have these CAs issue and validate certificates using the Simple Certificate Enrollment Protocol (SCEP) protocol.
 [Add third-party certification authority](certificate-authority-add-scep-overview.md) provides an overview of this feature, and describes the Administrator tasks in Intune.